When you shop small and local you support the local economy and are gifted with the opportunity to ask questions about transparency

 It is well known in America that our culture prizes glamor and economic success.
 Often found wrapped within one another, cash flow and perceptive beauty are a major part of the lives of many.
 As these cultural influences surround us, we have the opportunity to look inward and reflect.
 Sometimes overlooked are the places we shop and the products we buy.
 These daily acts are capable of having an immense impact on the lives of others.
 Knowing where natural and even synthetic ingredients and materials are sourced helps form educated decisions that allow a choice for support or participation in specific business practices.

-Forced labor exists in countries across the world - even today.
-This is a harsh and shocking reality.
+Why is it important to support our local economy when there is abundant trade and access to resources across the world?
+A harsh and shocking reality is that forced labor exists in countries across the world - even today.
 You might ask, how does my cotton t-shirt impact the freedom of another human being?
 Wouldn't it support the economy?
 Well, the short answer is yes - but the supply chain is often too long.
 Long supply chains make it nearly impossible to trace the origins of a product.
 However, when you shop small and local you directly support the local economy and have an opportunity to ask direct questions about product origins and transparency.

 This website is an excellent resource for supply chain reports: